POSIDON HELLAS Tribute and Moments of Trip

 Trip: 16 August 2016.
 From Aegina to Piraeus, with the POSIDON HELLAS of 2way Ferries.

 The POSIDON HELLAS was originally planned to be built in 1981 as an electricity supplier under the name THALIS O MILISIOS II for OTE, but her construction was delayed for 17 years, before being completed in 1998 in Greece for Poseidon Consortium Shipping (ancestor of her current owners, 2way Ferries), under her current name.
-She is the first conventional double-ended ferry in the history of the Greek coastal service, and the second double-ended ferry in general, being delivered a few months after the SALAMINIA of Salaminia Ferries-K Star (currently the LIDO DI VENEZIA of Italian company ACT Ferries, since 2010).
+She is the first conventional double-ended ferry in the history of the Greek coastal service, and the second double-ended ferry in general, being delivered a few months after the SALAMINIA of Salaminia Ferries-K Star (currently the LIDO DI VENEZIA of the Italian company ACT Ferries, since 2010).
 She was deployed on the Piraeus-Aegina-Poros-Hydra-Spetses line.
 Poseidon Consortium Shipping, owned by the shipowner Ioannis Papaïoannidis, was the main operator on the Saronic Gulf at the time of the POSIDON HELLAS' delivery, as it operated several well-known landing craft that had been deployed in the area for several decades, such as the APOSTOLOS P, the ODYSSEAS II and the HELLAS.
-One year later, the company acquired another conventional ferry, the APOLLON HELLAS, which had originally been built in Greece and operated for the company Akouriki Shipping Company on the Saronic Gulf from her delivery in 1990 to 1995 before being sold to South Korean company He Il.
+One year later, the company acquired another conventional ferry, the APOLLON HELLAS, which had originally been built in Greece and operated for the company Akouriki Shipping Company on the Saronic Gulf from her delivery in 1990 to 1995 before being sold to the South Korean company Wing Ferry Company.
 This ship would go on to be a fleetmate of the POSIDON HELLAS under several other owners, most recently being reunited through the company 2way Ferries.

 Upon entering service on the Saronic Gulf, the ship was deemed a success due to her valuable assets as a double-ended ferry, as they fitted with the difficult and demanding Saronic Gulf ports.
 She spent her first two summer seasons with the Poseidon Consortium Shipping, before the latter was purchased by the powerful Minoan Flying Dolphins in 1999.
 All ships operating on the Saronic Gulf for Poseidon Consortium Shipping as well as competitors Agapitos Express Ferries, Akouriki Shipping Company, Lefakis Shipping and Maltezos Shipping were bought by the company, and were assigned to operate under the Saronikos Ferries division.
 The POSIDON HELLAS kept her name and began service on the Piraeus-Aegina-Agistri-Methana-Poros-Hydra-Spetses line under the colours of Saronikos Ferries.
 As Minoan Flying Dolphins (which became Hellas Flying Dolphins in 2002) was declining, several landing craft of Saronikos Ferries left the area, with only conventional ferries like the POSIDON HELLAS, the APOLLON HELLAS, the ARTEMIS and the NEFELI (now the LA GALERA of Venezuelan company Navibus), the SARONIKOS (now the GRAMVOUSA of Cretan Daily Cruises) and the AIAS (now the ELOBEY X of Equatorial Guinean company Somagec) being the remaining ships in the area.
 All of them joined Hellas Flying Dolphins' successor, Hellenic Seaways, in 2005, and continued to operate on the Saronic Gulf.
 The POSIDON HELLAS operated on the Piraeus-Aegina-Agistri-Methana-Poros-Hydra-Spetses line.
 In 2008, her service was limited to the Piraeus-Aegina-Agistri-Methana-Poros line.
 In 2014, she joined the newly-established Saronic Ferries joint venture, which was composed of her company Hellenic Seaways (with both the POSIDON HELLAS and the ARTEMIS which operated in the Saronic Gulf during the 2014 season) and competitors Nova Ferries (with their sole ferry, the PHIVOS) and 2way Ferries (with their new introduction at the time, the double-ended ferry ACHAEOS, which returned to the Saronic Gulf in 2014, after having spent her first summer season in the area, back in 2006).